 - You have access to a comprehensive support system that includes the Academic Skills Centre, your departmental personal tutor and a multi-faith chaplaincy.

-- Alice McGowan, your single point of contact for all pre-entry enquiries but also an ongoing point of contact throughout your time at university.
+- Alice McGowan, your single point of contact for all pre-entry enquiries.
 Based in Beech House, email firstname.lastname@example.org.

 - Emily Owen, your Student Services contact.
 She can help you manage practical, emotional and psychological issues you may face during your studies.
 Based in Aston Web Hub, email firstname.lastname@example.org.